 Fuel Treatment

-First of all, add some fuel stabilizer to your boat’s fuel and afterward run the engine for fifteen minutes to make sure that it circulates throughout the engine.
+First of all, add some fuel stabilizer to your boat’s fuel, and afterward, run the engine for fifteen minutes to ensure that it circulates throughout the engine.
 If you skip this step, the fuel injectors and carburetors can be clogged with varnish deposits and ruin your fuel systems.

 Carefully Drain The Engine